Spinal Discs Explained: Structure, Function & Care

 The Importance of Ligamentum Nuchae

 The Ligamentum Nuchae originates from the supraspinous ligament at the apex of C7 and extends upward, attaching to each spinous process, the Atlas tubercle, and the external occipital protuberance.
 This cord-like ligament contains a thin fibro-elastic septum that divides the neck muscles into two symmetrical sides.
-It plays a critical role in cervical spine support, particularly during neck flexion, by reducing muscular stress and providing stability.
+It plays a critical role in cervical spine care, particularly during neck flexion, by reducing muscular stress and providing stability.

 Disorders, malfunctions, or damage to the Ligamentum Nuchae have been linked to an increased frequency and severity of:

 At Chiropractic Specialty Center® (CSC), our expert chiropractors and physiotherapists collaborate to evaluate the spine comprehensively.
-Using advanced technology exclusive to our centers, we address Ligamentum Nuchae-related issues effectively, ensuring optimal recovery.

 Lamina Articulation